returnMarcco/Web-Proxy-Automation/README.md

 # TwitchViewAutomation
-Disclaimer: This script is for educational and demonstrative purposed only.
-I am not advocating that you use it against Twitch's TOS.
+Disclaimer: This script is for educational and demonstrative purposes only, and was not developed to be used in the real world.

 A batch script to help you get those notorious 3 average viewers :)
 For Windows OS only